rix1337/docker-myjd-api/README.md

 # Optional Parameters
  - `-e USER` (after first run, if unchanged)
  - `-e PASS` (after first run, if unchanged)
- - `-e DEVICE` (always, is optional if only one device is present in MyJD, otherwise after first run, if unchanged)
+ - `-e DEVICE` (always, if only one device is present at MyJD-Account, otherwise after first run, if unchanged)

 #### JDownloader is expected to be running and connected to my.jdownloader.org - the script will otherwise fail to launch.